 I started at the New Jersey Department of Transportation in 1973 right out of college as a civil engineer trainee.
 For the first twenty years of my career as a transportation planner, I bought into the prevailing belief of the profession that the solution to congestion was to build more and bigger roads.
-We felt we were not doing our jobs properly unless enough lanes were added to ensure free flowing traffic 24/7/365.
+We felt we were not doing our jobs properly unless enough lanes were added to ensure free flowing traffic 24/7, 365 days a year.

 I was part of a profession that for five decades viewed its mission as simply accommodating the demands of traffic, whether on local streets or on state and national highways.
 The quality of life in communities and the condition of the environment were someone else’s business; our job was to move cars and trucks as smoothly and rapidly as possible.

 Gradually my faith in this “wider, straighter, faster” paradigm of traffic planning began to change.
 This occurred while I was in charge of a new unit at the New Jersey Department of Transportation (NJDOT) that had been created to meet with communities, business owners, public agencies and other community stakeholders to seek their support for various road projects.
 We were supposed to reduce community resistance, which was beginning to delay and even cancel projects.
 But as time went on, it became clear to me that the real point of transportation projects should be building successful communities and fostering economic prosperity.

 Prior to the introduction of the automobile, Americans’ concept of what constituted a good road had a vastly different meaning from today.
 Serving the community and creating an efficient and livable pattern of development were essential values at the center of street design.
 In short, transportation was fully integrated into land use planning.